• Contact

 • Experiment with different light (indoor, sunrise, etc.)

 This is great if you want to improve in a particular area of your photography but haven’t spent much time experimenting with it.
-Focusing on a skill can help you have a goal in mind when you go out to take pictures and inspire you to pick up your camera too.
+Focusing on a skill can help you have a goal in mind when you go out to take pictures and inspire you to pick up your camera, too.

 Double exposure image from my Fujifilm Instax Camera.